 Per IRS Publication 17 Your Federal Income Tax For Individuals, page 92:

 Activity not for profit.
 You must include on your return income from an activity from which you don’t expect to make a profit.
 An example of this type of activity is a hobby or a farm you operate mostly for recreation and pleasure.
-Enter this income on Schedule 1 (Form 1040), line 21.
+Enter this income on Schedule 1 (Form 1040 or 1040-SR), line 8.
 Deductions for expenses related to the activity are limited.
-They can’t total more than the income you report and can be taken only if you itemize deductions on Schedule A (Form 1040).
+They can’t total more than the income you report and can be taken only if you itemize deductions on Schedule A (Form 1040 or 1040-SR).
 See Not-for-Profit Activities in chapter 1 of Pub.
 535 for information on whether an activity is considered carried on for a profit.

 Additionally, the IRS website Hobby or Business?
 IRS Offers Tips to Decide outlines the following information:

 Is it a Business or a Hobby?
 A key feature of a business is that people do it to make a profit.
 People engage in a hobby for sport or recreation, not to make a profit.
 Consider nine factors when determining whether an activity is a hobby.
 Make sure to base the determination on all the facts and circumstances.
 For more about ‘not-for-profit’ rules, see Publication 535, Business Expenses.

 If an activity is not for profit, losses from that activity may not be used to offset other income.
 An activity produces a loss when related expenses exceed income.
 The limit on not-for-profit losses applies to individuals, partnerships, estates, trusts, and S corporations.
 It does not apply to corporations other than S corporations.

 If your activity is not carried on for profit, expenses incurred cannot be deducted for tax years 2019-2025, due to tax reform.
 You do need to report any income received from your hobby.

 To enter the income from your hobby in TaxAct®: